kamtoeddy/ivo/docs/v0.0.1/validators/index.md

 > N.B: **This option is not inherited during schema extension**

-> N.B: if the post-validator happens to throw an error, the validation of the provided properties related to this validator will all fail with reason `an error occurred`
+> N.B: if the post-validator happens to throw an error, the validation of the provided properties related to this validator will all fail with reason `validation failed`

 ## Built-in validation helpers